On the pod, the guys revisit The Gang Gets Invincible from It's Always Sunny in Philadelphia Season 3, Episode 2.

 Charlie: And who are--

-Katlin: And guys, I really- I really appreciate it.
+Katlin: You guys, I really- I really appreciate it.
 Um, I'm happy to call.

 Rob: Your voice is-- That is so loud.
 Can you turn her down in my headphones?
 Is that not so shrieky in your ears?